ucb-ee290c/fa18-wellness-monitor/README.md

 ```

 ### Rocket Core Integration Tests
-Currently there are two C code tests in the [c_sources](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/c_sources) directory that both integrate FIR filters with rocket core.
-The first tests a single writer and reader to/from the 'wellness' block while the second tests multiple writers and single reader from the 'wellness' block.
+Currently there are two C code tests in the [tests](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/tests) directory that both integrate FIR filters with rocket core.
+[Wellness_TLtest.c](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/tests/wellness_TLtest.c) tests a single writer and reader to/from the 'wellness' block (which is assumed to be a constant coefficient FIR filter. [wellness_IntegrationTest.c](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/tests/wellness_IntegrationTest.c) tests a more substantial version of the 'wellness' block.
+The C code writes to two queues (that are asynchronous in respect to eachother).
+One queue feeds into multiple FIR filters while the other feeds into a configuration memory that sets parameters and reference vectors for the PCA and SVM blocks.
+As data is pushed into the filters, it propogates through to the PCA and then the SVM.
+Results are read from a read queue and then the C-code will print out the read values and expected values (that are generated using golden C models).